 After graduation, I worked as a research specialist in the Affect Analysis Group under the direction of Dr. Jeffrey Cohn.
 My post-baccalaureate work (from 2015-2017) investigated numerous topics in the affective science realm, including the behavioral reactivity of individuals with PTSD, the effects of alcohol on emotion/ social bonding, and how infants respond affectively to a change in social interaction with their mother.
 I am certified in the Facial Action Coding System (FACS) by the Paul Ekman Group.

-I joined the Department of Psychological Sciences at Vanderbilt University in 2017 as a Clinical Psychology PhD student, under the direction of Dr. Jo-Anne Bachorowski.
+I joined the Department of Psychological Sciences at Vanderbilt University in 2017 as a Clinical Psychology PhD student.
 My doctoral work has focused on the analysis of non-verbal and interpersonal behavior, and the influence emotion regulation techniques have on facilitating and maintaining meaningful social relationships.
-I recently completed a project examining the relationship between interoception (the sense of the physiological condition of the body), social-emotional expertise (SEE), and emotional granularity.
-My current research interests include further development of social-emotional expertise (SEE), a construct that represents a collection of cognitive and affect-related abilities related to social interaction, and emphasizes the timing and synchrony of behaviors that contribute to overall social ability.
-Specifically, I am interested in the cognitive mechanisms of SEE and testing the social working memory of those who vary in their social-emotional expertise.
+I recently completed a project that used a within-subjects design to asses interoception (the sense of the physiological condition of the body) in two distinct physiological domains, cardiac and respiratory.

 Peer Reviewed Publications --

 Bruni, P.T.
 (2020).
 Listen to Your Gut: Why the Gut-Brain Connection Matters and How it Can Improve Your Life.
 APS Observer, 33(6), 47-48.